 To the extent permissible by law, UW Oshkosh will try to keep victim/survivor and necessary party information private.
-However, confidentiality cannot be guaranteed unless that information is reported directly to one of the designated campus confidential resources listed.
-UW Oshkosh will strive to confidentially maintain any supportive or protective measures provided to the victim/survivor but keeping victim information confidential may limit the University's ability to provide those measures.

-For victims aged 18 and older who disclose to non-confidential sources, reports of sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, or stalking are directed to the Title IX Coordinator.
-The Title IX Coordinator will share relevant information only:

-- with individuals who are responsible for handling the school's response to incidents and need to know such as Deputy Title IX Coordinators and complaint investigators - as necessary to comply with the Wisconsin Public Records law, a valid subpoena, a lawful discovery request, or a governmental inquiry or investigation.
+However, confidentiality cannot be guaranteed unless that information is reported directly to one of the designated campus confidential resources.
+For victims aged 18 and older who disclose to non-confidential sources, reports of sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, or stalking are reported to the University Title IX Coordinator.
+The Title IX Coordinator will share relevant information only with individuals who are responsible for handling the university's response to incidents and who need to know to conduct the response, and as necessary to comply with Wisconsin Public Records law, a valid subpoena, a lawful discovery request, or a governmental inquiry or investigation.